Bengal: BJP chief JP Nadda’s convoy attacked with stones, says state has slipped into ‘goonda raj’

 Nadda said that his party colleagues Mukul Roy and Kailash Vijayvargiya were injured in the incident.

 Bharatiya Janata Party President Jagat Prakash Nadda’s convoy was attacked with stones and bricks in Kolkata on Thursday, The Indian Express reported.
-Nadda is on a two-day visit to West Bengal.
+Nadda is on a two-day visit to West Bengal for an outreach campaign ahead of next year’s Assembly elections.

-The convoy, which also included the cars of other BJP leaders, was on its way to Diamond Harbour in Kolkata.
+The convoy, which also included the cars of other BJP leaders, was on its way to Diamond Harbour in South 24 Parganas district to participate in a party workers rally.

-“There isn’t a car in our convoy which was not attacked,” Nadda was quoted as saying by ANI.
+“There isn’t a car in our convoy which was not attacked,” Nadda said.
 “I am safe because I was travelling in a bulletproof car.
 This state of lawlessness and intolerance in West Bengal has to end.”

 Nadda said that his party colleagues Mukul Roy and Kailash Vijayvargiya were injured in the attack.
 “It is a shame on democracy,” he said.

-Speaking to reporters, Nadda said West Bengal has “reached new low” under the Trinmool Congress.
+Speaking to reporters, Nadda said West Bengal has “reached new low” under the Trinamool Congress.
 He added that administration has completely collapsed and “goonda raj” is prevailing in the state, according to PTI.

+“What I witnessed today is shocking and unprecedented,” the BJP chief continued.
+“West Bengal has become a state characterised by utter lawlessness and intolerance.
+The administration has completely failed.
+If I have reached here for the meeting it is due to Maa Durga’s grace...I can imagine how difficult it is for common party workers in Bengal.”

+He also claimed that the days of Mamata Banerjee government are numbered, asserting that the saffron party will defeat TMC in the upcoming polls.

 Vijayvargiya shared a video of his car being hit with stones and its windscreen breaking.
 “The West Bengal Police was informed in advance about JP Nadda’s programme,” he tweeted.
 “But again, the police proved to be incapable.
 Trinmool Congress’ goons beat up our workers and threw stones at my car in front of the police.”